-"(4) STATE .- The term 'State' means the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
+"(4) STATE.-The term 'State' means the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa

-(5) TRIBAL COVERNMENT .- The term 'Tribal government' means the recognized governing body of an Indian Tribe.".
+"(5) TRIBAL COVERNMENT .- The term 'Tribal government' means the recognized governing body of an Indian Tribe.".

-(b) APPLICATION OF PROVISIONS .- Amounts appropriated for fiscal year 2020 under section 601(a)(1) of the Social Scourity Act (as added by subsection (a)) shall be subject to the requirements contained in Public Law under sections 330 through 340 of the Public Health Service Act (42 U.S.C.
+(b) APPLICATION OF PROVISIONS .- Amounts appropriated for fiscal year 2020 under section 601(a)(1) of the Social Scourity Act (as added by subsection (a)) shall be subject to the requirements contained in Public Law 116-94 for funds for programs authorized under sections 330 through 340 of the Public Health Service Act (42 U.S.C.
 254 through 256).